 Mr. Hutton is a Vice President of the Company.
 He has held this position since February 1988.
 Previously, Mr. Hutton, who has a J.D. and Master's of Public Administration degree from Cornell University, practiced corporate law in New York concentrating in securities and regulatory law from 1977 to 1987.
-He served a director of Omnicare from May 1983 to May 2001.
-Currently Mr. Hutton serves as a trustee on three private foundations including the Chemed Foundation.
+He served as a